-Individual study: Effects of mechanical or flaming disturbance treatments of biological soil crusts on seed germination of four endangered herbs in a xeric shrubland at Archbold Biological Station, Florida, USA
+Effects of biological soil crusts on seed germination of four endangered herbs in a xeric Florida shrubland during drought

 Biological soil crusts (dominated by algae, cyanobacteria, fungi, and bacteria) of rosemary scrublands in Florida were examined for effects on seed germination of four herbs that are killed by fire and which can only regenerate from seeds: wedgeleaf eryngo Eryngium cuneifolium, highlands scrub St. Johnswort Hypericum cumulicola, Florida jointweed Polygonella basiramia and paper nailwort Paronychia chartacea ssp. chartacea.
 Soil crusts influence soil stability, water and nutrients, and may affect seed germination of higher plants.
 As part of a series of experiments, field studies where crusts were left intact, disturbed by raking or by flaming, or completely removed, were undertaken.